faizAhmed10/Gazette/README.md

 2. **Reader Portal** - An engaging platform for users to discover, read, and interact with published content
 3. **Backend API** - A robust Django REST API that powers both portals with secure authentication and data management

+## 📖 Background / Motivation

+As a member of the student council at my college, I once attended a meeting where one of my professors proposed launching a college newspaper to streamline the dissemination of notifications, events, and relevant news.
+That idea stuck with me.

+Instead of going the traditional print route, I saw an opportunity to apply my web development skills to create a digital platform tailored for this purpose.
+Over the semester break, I dedicated myself to building this project — brick by brick — to transform that concept into a functional and accessible online solution for students and faculty alike.

 ## Key Features

 ### Author Portal